Danishpan/ChatApp/README.md

-Simple iOS Chat application with image uploading functionality
+Simple iOS Chat application with log in, sign in and image uploading functionality